telerik/reporting-docs/knowledge-base/pass-sqldatasource-columns-as-datasource-for-nested-data-items.md

 ## Design Time Support
 The above Binding will replace the design time _JsonDataSource_ -> _Source_ property of the JsonDataSource attached to the child data item.
-Therefore, you may assign a dummy JSON data with the same schema (in the particular case the schema of the _ProductSubcategory_ table) to the child DataSource for design purposes.
-This will allow you to use the [Fields](../expressions-global-objects#fields) Global Object to easily design the layout of the nested data item.
+Therefore, you may assign a dummy JSON data with the same schema (in the particular case the schema of the _ProductSubcategory_ table) to the child data item's DataSource for design purposes.
+This will allow you to use the
+[Fields](../expressions-global-objects#fields) Global Object to easily design the layout of the nested data item.

 ## Notes